Relationship Problems and Unhealthy or Abusive Relationships - Halifax Psychologist

 ● There is a lack of honesty and trust

-If you have questions about your relationship (and live in the areas of Halifax, Bedford, or Dartmouth) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions at all, or if you would like to set up an initial consultation.
+If you have concerns about your relationship (and live in the areas of Halifax, Bedford, Dartmouth, or anywhere in Nova Scotia) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions at all, or if you would like to set up an initial consultation.